XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Overhauled the Forest and Jungle biome
 - Added a few new structures to some biomes
 - Updated The End to have some ambient sounds based on the biome
+- Updated the Cherry Grove to include Pandas, Ponds, Lavenders and Pink Hydrangeas
+  - These ponds can sometime spawn with coral and sea grass
+- Updated foliage of the Birch Forest to be orange
+- Added a few new flowers to some biomes
+- Re-added the Battle Tower from Better on Bedrock v1.0.2

 ## Reworks